 You want your kids to become their own best selves – academically, physically, socially, emotionally.
 You want them to be resilient in a constantly changing, ever more challenging world.
 You want them to be happy, healthy, and whole.

 Yoga Calm can give them the tools they need to succeed.

 Originally developed for classroom use, Yoga Calm is now used in a wide variety of clinical and therapeutic settings, including the Mayo Clinic and the University of Minnesota Masonic Children’s Hospital.

 There are lots of yoga programs for kids.
 There are lots of programs that aim to bring mindfulness to the classroom.
 There are lots of programs that support social-emotional learning.

 Only Yoga Calm brings together all three in a dynamic way, addressing the needs of the whole child.

-It’s a community – of teachers, counselors, health professionals and families who want to provide kids with the means to grow into happy, healthy, successful adults.
+Yoga Calm is a community of teachers, health professionals, and families who want kids to grown into happy, healthy, successful adults.

 The physical yoga is safe for and accessible to all populations.
 Individual activities can be taught by anyone, in any environment – in as little as 5 minutes!